The Complete ERPNext Implementation Guide for UAE SMBs

 Everyone thinks a spreadsheet is fine for tracking fixed assets.
 Because your spreadsheet calculates depreciation once per year when your auditor asks for it.
 Your financial statements are accurate for exactly 1 day.

 A client in Al Quoz subcontracted 40% of their production to an external workshop.
-Every month, they sent AED 200K in raw materials.
+Every month, they sent 200K in raw materials.
 Nobody verified whether the finished quantity matched what the raw materials should have produced.

 Your supplier rating should be data.
 "They are usually good" is not a supplier performance evaluation.
 Late delivery percentage, defect rate, and price competitiveness are.